-TCE as a percentage of RWA stood at 19.1% as of year-end 2019, while the bank's regulatory Common Equity Tier 1 (CET1) and total capital ratios reached 17.1% and 17.3%, respectively (the difference between our TCE ratio and the CET1 ratio mainly stems from the deduction of the expected dividend payment from regulatory capital, which is only reflected in our TCE calculation once the dividend has been paid at the half-year stage).
-For 2020 and beyond, we expect BCV to maintain its strong capital adequacy ratios and thus a significant buffer over and above its announced 13.0% long-term minimum CET1 capital ratio target.
-Nonetheless, with profitability likely being dented somewhat in 2020 and 2021, and the bank's commitment to high dividend payouts (CHF 310 million or 85% of the 2019 net profit was distributed to shareholders in May 2020), RWA might grow somewhat faster than capital during this and next year.
-As a result, our TCE ratio will likely decline somewhat year-on-year, but should stay well above 16.0%, which is commensurate with an aa2 Capital score.
+TCE as a percentage of RWA stood at 18.9% as of 30 June 2020 (19.0% as of year-end 2019), while the bank's regulatory Common Equity Tier 1 (CET1) and total capital ratios reached 17.7% and 17.9%, respectively (17.1% and 17.3% as of year-end 2019, respectively).
+The difference between our TCE ratio and the CET1 ratio mainly stems from the deduction of the expected dividend payment from regulatory capital, which is only reflected in our TCE calculation once the dividend has been paid.
+In May 2020, CHF 310 million or 85% of the 2019 net profit was distributed to shareholders, which resulted in a drop in TCE, while regulatory capital remained virtually unchanged.
+The improvement in the regulatory capital ratios was driven by a 3.5% decline in RWA due to a reduction in BCV's trade finance portfolio.
+For year-end 2020 and beyond, we expect BCV to maintain its strong capital adequacy ratios and thus a significant buffer over and above its announced 13.0% long-term minimum CET1 capital ratio target.
+Nonetheless, with profitability likely subdued in the second half of 2020 and in 2021, and the bank's commitment to high dividend payouts, RWA might grow somewhat faster than capital in the medium term.
+As a result, our TCE ratio will likely decline somewhat from the current level, but should stay well above 16.0%, which is commensurate with an aa2 Capital score.

 BCV's capital requirements stand at 8.8% and 13.0% on a CET1 and total capital ratio basis, respectively.
 As a Category 3 institution, according to the FINMA definition, these requirements include the minimum and buffer requirements of 7.8% and 12.0% for CET1 and total capital, respectively, as well as a 1.0% Pillar 2 add-on that FINMA has required since January 2016 to take into account the bank's interest rate risk exposure in the low yield environment.
-No longer included in these requirements is the countercyclical buffer requirement for residential mortgage exposures, which was revoked by the Swiss National Bank and FINMA in March 2020 and which resulted in a 0.8% add-on for BCV in recent years.
+No longer included in these requirements is the countercyclical buffer requirement for residential mortgage exposures, which was revoked by the Swiss National Bank and FINMA in March 2020 and which had resulted in a 0.8% add-on for BCV in recent years.

-Although BCV utilizes an internal ratings-based approach to compute credit risk RWA, the bank's 6.3% regulatory leverage ratio as of year-end 2019 indicates that the chosen model approach is conservative, not pushing risk-weights to an excessively low level.
-The bank's risk-density (RWA over tangible assets) stood at 38.9% as of December 2019, which we expect to increase somewhat, because of negative rating migrations during the coronavirus crisis.
+Although BCV utilizes an internal ratings-based approach to compute credit risk RWA, the bank's 6.1% regulatory leverage ratio as of 30 June 2020 indicates that the chosen model approach is conservative, not pushing risk-weights to an excessively low level.
+The bank's risk-density (RWA over tangible assets) stood at 36.1% as of 30 June 2020, which we expect to increase somewhat, because of negative rating migrations during the coronavirus crisis.